SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Eye of the Storm

 Starting at 17th level, whenever you hit a creature with a monk weapon or unarmed attack, you mark that creature for 1 minute.
-You can use your action and pay 3 ki to consume the mark on each creature and force a Dexterity saving throw on them, with DC being 8 + proficiency + Wisdom.
+You can use your action and pay 3 ki to consume the mark on each creature and force a Dexterity saving throw on them (DC 8 + proficiency bonus + Wisdom modifier).
 On a failed saving throw, each creature receives 5d10 lightning damage, half if saved, and becomes staggered, having disadvantage on all attacks and ability checks until the end of your next turn.